vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 > Moderator (51:52): I think you basically answered this already but
 > what concrete advice do you have for students for how they should be
-> spending their time how to be more ambitious um how to better optimize
+> spending their time, how to be more ambitious, and how to better
-> for their goals figuring out what their goals might be or ought to be
+> optimize for their goals figuring out what their goals might be or
-> um maybe what would you do differently if you were a student or a
+> ought to be?
+Maybe what would you do differently if you were a
-> first year now at MIT or Stanford?
-And yeah any last words that you'd
+> student or a first year now at MIT or Stanford?
+And yeah any last
-> want to leave the audience with before wrapping up.
+> words that you'd want to leave the audience with before wrapping up.

 > SBF (52:20): I's go to back to 2010 drop out and buy a lot of
 > bitcoin but but but seriously i think there's something a little bit